sherwynds/TechBytes/Python and Data Visualization/README.md

 # Python and Data Visualization

 Instructions: Clone/download this repository to your local machine.
-Install Anaconda (Python 3), and open the notebook in Jupyter.
+Install Anaconda (Python 3), and open the notebooks in Jupyter.
 Be sure to preserve the same directory structure to work with sample data files.

 Roadmap:
 * Python and Data Visualization 1 - Complete